upleveled/system-setup/windows.md

     source $USERPROFILE/.bash_profile
     ```

     Now everything should be ready to go!
-We can continue setting up the user, by changing the password for the `postgres` user.<br><br>
+We can continue setting up the user, by changing the password for the `postgres` user.

     When you run this next command, it will ask you for a password.
-Use the password that you saved from the installation earlier:<br><br>
+Use the password that you saved from the installation earlier:

     ```sh
     psql -U postgres -c "ALTER ROLE postgres PASSWORD 'postgres';"